 For many ag-stakeholders, keeping full track of what’s going on in the field is a major challenge.
 This is the case for ag buyers, government agencies and NGOs, ag insurers and creditors – especially those working over with many growers over a large area.
-The traditional method for dealing with this challenge involves sending people to visit the field, monitor progress, and file reports.
+The traditional method for dealing with this challenge involves sending people to visit the field, monitor progress, and file reports (with no access to remote sensing data in agriculture).
 While still necessary, this approach is costly and time-consuming, and in the age of COVID-19, it is often not feasible.

 Fortunately, the welcomed disruption of agriculture technologies (or AgTech, as many like to call them) includes remote sensing solutions that use satellite data to monitor progress at a fraction of the cost.
 Several advancements have been made particularly for field crops.
 Information gathered is utilized for crop type identification, planting date and progress tracking, field size measuring, crop health assessment, benchmarking the performance of growers and plots, and more.
 It complements other data sources already used in the existing operations for many ag-stakeholders, and in some cases recently, the only source of data available.